Amanak86555/aman-demo/README.md

 # aman-demo
-tgis is my git repo
+this is my git repo
+author aman